 Jobs for 14 and 15 Year Olds

-Are you a teen thinking about getting a job?
+Are you a teen who's thinking about getting a job?
 When you start high school, you begin to have many more expenses.
 Your social life becomes more important, and you likely want to stop relying on your parents for an allowance.
 You need a job.
-What kinds of jobs can you do when you're 14 or 15 years old?
+But what kinds of jobs can you get when you're 14 or 15 years old?

 At age 14, you can work a number of places.
 However, as a minor (someone under the age of 18), there are limitations to the kinds of jobs you can take.
-Being younger than 16 also limits how many hours per day, and per week, you are permitted to work.
-Still, you can find available job in places such as restaurants, retail stores, or other companies that hire teenagers.
+Being younger than 16 also limits how many hours per day and days per week you are permitted to work.
+Still, you can find jobs in places, such as restaurants, retail stores or other companies that hire teenagers.

 When You Can Work

-While 14-and 15-year-olds can work, there are limits to the hours they can take.
-They cannot take shifts during school hours and are limited to a total of 3 hours each school day (18 hours total per school week) or 8 hours each nonschool day (40 hours per nonschool week).
+While 14- and 15-year-olds can work, there are limits to the hours they can take.
+They cannot take shifts during school hours and are limited to a total of three hours each school day (18 hours total per school week) or eight hours each nonschool day (40 hours per nonschool week).